-What I liked the most
+What I liked the most at FICO

 Most of the kitchens are open and you can closely see the work of artisans and chefs.
-Like the old ladies from Campofilone, who prepare the egg dough for maccheroncini like XV century's tradition.
+Such as the old ladies from Campofilone, who prepare the egg dough for maccheroncini like XV century's tradition.

-Where else you have the chance to see a Michelin star kitchen at work?
-It happens with "Il mare di Guido" a seafood restaurant from Rimini that offers haute-cuisine from Romagna straight to Bologna.
+It's possible here thanks to Il mare di Guido, a seafood restaurant from Rimini that offers haute-cuisine from Romagna straight to Bologna.
 I could stare at that window for hours, looking at the young chefs dancing through the stove.

-Qbo from Bentivoglio produces jams and juices with a new method, using vacuum and pressure to avoid oxidation.
-The cooking is very fast but at low temperatures and the result is one of the best jam I've ever tried.
+Qbo from Bentivoglio produces jams and juices with an original method, using vacuum and pressure to avoid oxidation.
+Low temperatures cooking takes a while and the result is one of the best jams I've ever tasted.

 I've visited many food markets and fairs that may have inspired FICO, like San Lorenzo in Florence, Mercato di Mezzo in Bologna or even Borough Market in London or Boqueria in Barcelona.

 What didn't convince me yet

-FICO confirms that one of the most important Italian products is still out of the trends of the moment.
+FICO confirms that one of the most important Italian products is not considered a trend yet.
 If you look for a good, well made, selected Italian coffee you won't find it.
-There's Lavazza stand, but that's not exactly my synonymous of quality.
-Luckily we have created an amazing coffee course in Bologna to cover this lack.
+There's Lavazza stand, but that's not exactly my synonymous with quality.

 FICO Eataly World